MicrosoftDocs/microsoft-365-docs/microsoft-365/security/autoir-actions.md

 ---
-title: Manage actions related to automated investigations in the Microsoft 365 security center
+title: Manage actions related to automated investigations in Microsoft 365
 description: Use the action center to manage actions related to automated investigation and response
 keywords: action, center, autoair, automated, investigation, response, remediation search.product: eADQiWindows 10XVcnh